francman/LZ78/README.md

 ### Copyright Information
 MIT License

-The license and copyright information needed for attribution if you so wish can be found in [LICENSE](https://github.com/francman/LZ78/blob/master/LICENSE) document.
+The license and copyright information needed for attribution can be found in [LICENSE](https://github.com/francman/LZ78/blob/master/LICENSE) document.

 The [LICENSE](https://github.com/francman/LZ78/blob/master/LICENSE) document is located in the root directory of the project.